PtiCalin/test-game/CONTRIBUTION.md

 ## Development expectations

-- Update documentation alongside code changes.
+- Update documentation alongside code changes (README, PROJECT_FILES, CHANGELOG when behavior or assets change).
-- Add or adjust tests to cover new or changed behavior.
+- Add or adjust tests to cover new or changed behavior; for now, include Play Mode notes in `TESTING.md`.
-- Run tests and linters locally before opening a pull request.
+- Run tests and linters locally before opening a pull request; for Unity changes, include a brief Play Mode verification note in the PR.

 ## Commit and PR hygiene